Canoes never looked so colourful!

 What is a Canoe Garden?

-Canoe Gardens are beautiful and environmentally sustainable gardens to add to any community space.
+Canoe Gardens are beautiful and environmentally sustainable gardens, that add to any community space.
 We take "retired canoes" meaning they are now unusable, and repurpose them.
-These canoes that were destined to rot in landfills, but they create a small ecosystem filled with local and native plants, insects, and pollinators.
-Due to invasive species, land use changes, and changes in the environment, diversity of native plant species has dramatically decreased.
+These canoes that were destined to rot in landfills now create a small ecosystem filled with local and native plants, insects, and pollinators.
+Due to invasive species, land use changes, and changes in the environment; the diversity of native plant species has dramatically decreased.
 By creating a safe space for these plants to live, we are helping native pollinators rebuild this lost diversity.
 This initiatives is based on a David Suzuki project and also acknowledges the significance of the canoe in Indigenous history.
 Our canoe project can be enjoyed by everyone in the community.